MaridProject/world/README.md

 If we have an infinity of all english words mixed in some container, we'll have also an infinite number of sequences of them so that each sequence become the Romeo and Juliet.

+But this kind of complexity is a simple puzzle unless...

 # Life

 Any complex object you can imagine could be represented by some N-dimensional piece of the sequence above.
 As far as the sequence is infinite, there are infinte instances of such objects.